BigSoftVideo/DOTE/projects.md

 ## Save a Transcript in a Project <a id='saving'></a>

 1. To save the current Transcript, then select `File ➔ Save Transcript` or <kbd>CTRL</kbd>+<kbd>S</kbd> [or <kbd>⌘</kbd>+<kbd>S</kbd> on macOS.
-Saving is _not_ the same as [Autosaving](versioncontrol.md#autosaving).
+Saving is _not_ the same as [Autobackup](versioncontrol.md#autobackup).
-Saving the current Transcript writes the Transcript data to disk, while Autosaving makes a new copy and writes that to disk so the previous state can be recovered.
+Saving the current Transcript writes the Transcript data to disk, while Autobackup makes a new copy and writes that to disk so the previous state can be recovered.
-Autosaving does _not_ save the current Transcript automatically; that is a manual decision by the user.
+Autobackup does _not_ save the current Transcript automatically; that is a manual decision by the user.
 It just makes a series of backup copies at regular intervals.

 ### Open a Transcript in a Project <a id='open-transcript'></a>